HurlesGroupSanger/indelible/README.md

 pip install -r requirements.txt
 ```

-**Note**: If you get error(s) about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem.
+**Note**: If you get error(s) about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem related to htslib.
 Please see the pysam website to get help.

+Indelible was tested with the following version of the packages in requirements.txt:

+- cython v0.29.13
+- numpy v1.17.2
+- pandas v0.25.1
+- pybedtools v0.8.0
+- pyfaidx v0.5.5.2
+- pysam v0.15.3
+- scipy v1.3.1
+- scikit-learn v0.21.3
+  - **Note**: The random forest model provided in `data.zip` will likely only work with v0.21.3 of scikit-learn (see [this](https://scikit-learn.org/stable/modules/model_persistence.html#security-maintainability-limitations) link for an explanation why).
+Thus, if using a different version of scikit-learn, it is necessary to re-train the model with the provided test set included with this repository (`data/observation_data.DDD.17IX2019.txt`).
+Please see documentation [below](#_train) on how to train the random forest used by InDelible.
+- PyYAML v5.1.2
+- Biopython v1.74

 4. Unzip required data files: